 Schedule backup options

-8. Now you see the option to start backup.
-Click on it and it will start exporting message on your folder.
+8. You’ll now see the option to start the backup.
+Tap it, and the app will begin exporting your messages to your folder.

 Option to start backup.